trygvis/iot-workshop-ndc-2018/assignments/mqtt-with-button/mqtt-with-button.md

 # Step 3

 * Connect to the Wi-Fi network
-* Connect to MQTT broker
+* Connect to MQTT broker.
+Use `broker.hivemq.com:1883` as host and port.

 See the slides for example code.